da0mao/da0mao.github.io/source/_posts/another-view-on-the-quadratic-formula.md

 For example, if $x^2-21x+110=0$, from above we have $m=10.5$ and $d=\sqrt{10.5^2-110}=0.5$, so the roots are $x=10.5\pm 0.5$, i.e. 10 and 11.

 > These are just notes I took from the amazing videos from 3Blue1Brown.
-I highly suggest everyone who's interested in details watch it!
+I highly suggest everyone who's interested in details watch it.
+The link is down below.

 ---